 In order to encourage positive candidate experience, ensure that your hiring team is on the same page.
 Hold a meeting with everyone involved in the process.
 Ensure they all know the specifics of the role, the qualities of the ideal candidate, and the hiring procedure.
 Emphasize their individual responsibilities within the hiring process.
 Be creative.
 Bring members of the team into the process who wouldn’t normally be involved, such as receptionists.
 These team members can observe candidates outside of the formal interview setting.
 Additionally, these team members can contribute to the candidate’s impressions of the overall organization.

 7. Make in-person events positive interactions.

 In order to encourage positive candidate experience, make all in-person events into positive interactions.
 Ensure the positive aspects of your brand and culture are intentionally demonstrated.
 Of course, your brand is what people say about you, not what you say about yourself.
 Be polite.
 Be organized and prompt.
 Most importantly, be hospitable to every candidate during every in-person interaction.

 8. Send news of rejection quickly and kindly.

 Avoid ghosting candidates during the interview process.
 One of the most common complaints candidates have involves being ghosted by an organization with whom they have gone through several steps of the hiring process.
 Regardless of which step of the process they are in, don’t go dark on a candidate.
 Be gracious.
 Be professional.
 Most importantly, be forthcoming about any bad news.
 Always express gratitude for their time and efforts.
 Prompt and kind rejection notices contribute to positive candidate experience.

+Positive candidate experience is important.
 We hope these tips will provide some insight into how to give candidates a positive experience.
-We would love to hear about your experience and learn from you.
-Comment below or contact us.
-For more helpful content, check out our Knowledge Center.
+For more helpful content, check out our other Thought Leadership articles.